Dessau-Roßlau

-Dessau-Roßlau (/de/) is a kreisfreie Stadt (urban district) in the German state of Saxony-Anhalt.
+Dessau-Roßlau (/de/) is a kreisfreie Stadt (independent town) in the German state of Saxony-Anhalt.
 It is situated at the confluence of the rivers Elbe and Mulde.
 The town was formed by merging the towns of Dessau and Roßlau as part of the 2007 regional boundary reform of Saxony-Anhalt (Kreisreform Sachsen-Anhalt).
 The reform involved a reduction in the number of rural districts in the state from 21 to 11, in anticipation of a continued population decline.

 Dessau-Roßlau is the third largest town of Saxony-Anhalt by population, after Magdeburg and Halle (Saale).
 Its area is 245.0 km2.